Srossmanreich/actvrcrd.ly/README.md

 	* Automatic file creation
 	* Better visual interface for schema design
 	* Prevent user from doing impossible things (re: associations)
-	* Add user guide (tips and tricks for using this tool)
-	* Upfront explanations of different table types
 	* Remove many-to-many table if one of the tables associated with it is deleted
+	* Remove disappearing table bug

 * Active Record functionality
 	* Self Join tables